 2. Choose the Right Technology

 The legal tech market offers a wide range of tools, from purpose-built contract management platforms to general AI systems adapted for legal use.
+Firms also consider more integrated solutions such as a Legal AI Personal Assistant, which can support day-to-day legal workflows by helping with document review, drafting assistance, and quick access to relevant legal information within a single interface.
 Evaluate options based on integration with existing systems, data security and confidentiality standards, ease of adoption for your team, and the quality of legal-specific training data.
 Purpose-built systems consistently outperform general AI tools adapted for legal use on accuracy and domain-specific comprehension.

 3. Define Clear Objectives